Amagerd1113/24FA_ENGR1000J_section3/GAME_RULE.md

 ## **5. Scoring and Timing**

 With every second that passes, the tension mounts.
-The journey is long, but they must be swift, for time is an unforgiving adversary. **Time will start to be counted when then cross the starting line, which will be signed clearly on Game Day.**
+The journey is long, but they must be swift, for time is an unforgiving adversary. **Time will start to be counted when your car finishes the 360-degree rotation.**

 - **Timing Penalty:**Time marches on.
 For the first **60 seconds**, they are safe—no penalties, no rush.
 But after that, every second costs them **1 point**.
 The clock ticks, their score dwindles.
 Can they maintain the delicate balance between speed and caution?
 - **Distance Score:**To encourage progress through the track, a distance-based scoring system is in place.
 The score calculation will include a percentage factor determined by the distance covered.
 The percentage factor is defined as **(distance covered / 5 meters)**.
 This factor will be applied to both the **starting score** and the **penalty-free time** to reward advancing further along the track.